CarlFredriksson/RL_an_introduction/Chapter_1/chapter_1_exercises.md

 In the early stages of training, I believe it's likely that who the winning player is will switch back and forth frequently.
 Let's assume that player X wins the first game.
 Then player O will reduce the value of the state its last move took it to and will not select that move in the next game unless selected as an exploratory move.

 In the long run, I think both players will learn a policy that can't lose except if an exploratory move is taken.
-All games will result in a draw, except when one player makes a losing exploratory nove - which the other player will have learned to capitalize on and win.
+All games will result in a draw, except when one player makes a losing exploratory move - which the other player will have learned to capitalize on and win.

 ## Exercise 1.2: Symmetries